-Bike Santa Cruz County is excited to announce our latest project, a temporary protected bike lane in Live Oak.
+Bike Santa Cruz County is excited to announce our latest project, a protected bike lane demonstration in Live Oak.
 This three-month demonstration project on 17th Avenue, from Brommer Street to Felt Street, will connect the Brommer St. route to the Boys and Girls Club, Simpkins Swim Center, Twin Lakes State Park, and Shoreline Middle School.
 In order to accomodate a five-foot bike lane with a two-foot buffer and physical barrier, the center turn lane will be blacked-out and narrowed when re-striped.
 Reducing the lanes will not only provide space to add a buffer to the bike lane, but it will also slow the speed of traffic.
-The goal of the project is to present a new type of roadway feature and collect feedback from the community, this is referred to as Tactical Urbanism.
+The goal of the project is to present a new type of roadway feature and collect feedback from the community and projects of this type are referred to as Tactical Urbanism.
 We anticipate a positive response and hope to see this model used for other roadway improvements across the county.
 The pop-up will be installed in late Summer and will complete in the Fall.

 What is a protected bike lane?

 Protected bike lanes have a physical separation between the bike lane and vehicle lane and can be separated from motor traffic by raised medians, on-street parking, or bollards.
 Protected bike lanes increase safety drastically because the physical separation between the bike lane and vehicle lane deters vehicles from floating or swerving into the bike lane and striking a bicyclist.
 Protected bike lanes have been proven around the world to exponentially increase safety due to the physical separation, rather than just paint, between cyclists and motorists.